carbon-language/carbon-lang/llvm/docs/LoopTerminology.rst

 ends in an unconditional transfer of control to the loop header.
 Note that not all loops have such blocks.

-Backedge Taken Count - The number of times the backedge will have executed before some interesting event happens.
+Backedge Taken Count - The number of times the backedge will execute before some interesting event happens.
 Commonly used without qualification of the event as a shorthand for when some exiting block branches to some exit block.
 May be zero, or not statically computable.

-Iteration Count - The number of times the header has executed before some interesting event happens.
-Commonly used w/o qualification to refer to the iteration count at which the loop exits.
-Will always be one greater than the backedge taken count.
-(Warning: Preceding statement is true in the *integer domain*; if you're dealing with fixed width integers (such as LLVM Values or SCEVs), you need to be cautious of overflow when converting one to the other.)
+Iteration Count - The number of times the header will execute before some interesting event happens.
+Commonly used without qualification to refer to the iteration count at which the loop exits.
+Will always be one greater than the backedge taken count.  *Warning*: Preceding statement is true in the *integer domain*; if you're dealing with fixed width integers (such as LLVM Values or SCEVs), you need to be cautious of overflow when converting one to the other.

+It's important to note that the same basic block can play multiple roles in the same loop, or in different loops at once.
+For example, a single block can be the header for two nested loops at once, while also being an exit block for a sibling loop.

 Loop Simplify Form
 ==================